StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - Bucketing columns cannot be modified after they are specified.
 - Since StarRocks 2.5, you do not need to set the number of buckets when you create a table, and StarRocks sets the number of buckets automatically.
 If you want to set the number of buckets, see [determine the number of tablets](../../../table_design/Data_distribution.md#determine-the-number-of-tablets).

-Note:

-Please use specified key columns for Hash bucketing.
-The default bucket number is 10.

-It is recommended to use Hash bucketing method.

 ### PROPERTIES

 - If ENGINE type is olap.
 Users can specify storage medium, cooldown time and replica number.